hardie/draft-hardie-spud-use-cases/draft-hardie-spud-use-cases.md

-The primary use case for application to path signaling is the indication of which packets traveling between two endpoints make up a session, along with basic session semantics (start and stop).
-By explicitly signaling session start and stop, a flow allows middleboxes to use those signals for setting up and tearing down their relevant state (NAT bindings, firewall pinholes), rather than requiring the middlebox to infer this state from continued traffic.
+The primary use case for application to path signaling is the indication of which packets traveling between two endpoints make up a an application-layer group, along with basic related semantics (start and stop).
+By explicitly signaling start and stop semantics, a flow allows middleboxes to use those signals for setting up and tearing down their relevant state (NAT bindings, firewall pinholes), rather than requiring the middlebox to infer this state from continued traffic.
 At best, this would allow the application to refrain from sending heartbeat traffic, which might result in reduced radio utilization (and thus greater battery life) on mobile platforms.

 A use case suitable for experimentation might be the management of multiple UDP flows going between the same two endpoints.
 This occurs,